-General information about the RAD TECH application process:
+General information about the Radiologic Technology application process:

-ALL Radiologic Technology program announcements are advertised on the SPARTANBURG COMMUNITY COLLEGE-RAD TECH webpage (https://www.sccsc.edu/schoolslist/health/rad/index.pcf)
+All Radiologic Technology program announcements are advertised on the SCC Radiologic Technology main webpage

-- Only course grades of C or higher are accepted this is for both college and high school courses, listed on the score sheet.
+- Only course grades of C or higher are accepted.

-How many students are accepted each year to start the program?The Radiologic Technology Program accepts up to 22 students each year.
-This number is determined by the Program s accrediting agency, the Joint Review Committee on Education in Radiologic Technology.
-It is based on the number of clinical sites affiliated with the Program.
+How many students are accepted each year to start the program?The number of students selected is dependent upon clinical site availability and maximum capacity as determined by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 When can I apply for the Radiologic Technology program?

-- The application packet return for the Radiologic Technology Program occurs once per year, in May, following the end of the spring term.
+- The application process for the Radiologic Technology program occurs once per year as indicated on the Radiologic Technology program webpage and typically follows the end of the spring term.

-Do all students have to go to all clinical sites during the Program?
+Do all students have to go to all clinical sites throughout the program?

 Yes, all students spend equal time at all clinical sites throughout the two years.
-Each clinical site offers a unique learning atmosphere.
-Clinical sites used include
+Clinical site locations:

 - Spartanburg Medical Center